1st Battalion, 6th Marines: Cold War (1946–1990)

 On 21 April 1967, a military coup overthrew the elected government of Greece.
 Navy units were immediately alerted and directed to the Ionian Sea.
 Two Battalion Landing Teams (BLT 3/8, and BLT 1/6) were in the Mediterranean at the time, because of a turn-over; both were active in the operation, which involved a show of force and a contingency (stand-by) evacuation response.

 The Six-Day Arab-Israeli War of June 1967 caused the Marine Amphibious Ready Group (BLT 1/6) to be put on alert for possible operations.
 On 6 June, two carrier task forces moved closer to the fighting, while four days later, President Johnson ordered a high-speed carrier movement toward Syria to facilitate a cease-fire agreement.

 On 1 September 1969, a coup overthrew the Libyan monarchy.
 At the same time, conditions were very unsettled in Lebanon, leading to the 22 October resignation of the Lebanese Prime Minister.
 Contingency forces in the period 26–30 October included two carrier task forces and the Mediterranean Amphibious Ready Group (MARG) with BLT 1/6 embarked.

-In 1983, 1/6 participated as part of the Multinational Peace Keeping Force in Lebanon from February to June 1983 (Armed Forces Expeditionary Medal)*** (Note ***) This is not correct.
-From Jan-Jul 1983, 1/6 was deployed to Okinawa, Japan under the Unit Deployment Program.
-The Battalion was attached to 4th Marines, 3rd Marine Division. (my source is I was a member of 1/6 from Oct82-Jul85.)